 This is your first meeting, or initial consultation.
 Once it’s complete, your adviser finishes their fact finding and you agree whether you wish to proceed to the advisory meeting.
 The second advisory meeting is then put in the diary.

-Ahead of the second meeting, your adviser will complete their research to find the best solution across the whole equity release market.
+Ahead of the second meeting, your adviser will complete their research to find the best solution to meet your needs.

 4. The Key Facts information